thedonutfactory/go-tfhe/README.md

 Go-TFHE is a library for performing homomorphic operations on encrypted data.
 It allows you to compute on encrypted data without decrypting it, enabling privacy-preserving computation in the cloud.

-(Looking to build in rust?
-Check out our [rs-tfhe Sister Project](https://github.com/thedonutfactory/rs-tfhe))
+(Not the language you were looking for?
+Check out our [rust](https://github.com/thedonutfactory/rs-tfhe) or [zig](https://github.com/thedonutfactory/zig-tfhe) sister projects)

 ### Features